Custom Home Windows

 Not everyone wants something straight out of the box.
 Sometimes our house building plans make it impossible to use ready-made windows, too.
 Maybe you’ve created your dream custom home or you need to replace a window in a quirky, old house.
-This guide will help you navigate the world of custom windows (if you’re ready to get started, contact us!).
+This guide will help you navigate the world of custom windows.

 If you’re replacing an old window, it’s likely that your window opening is of an unusual size.
 If your home is historical you can almost guarantee that you’ll need custom windows, as old houses were built according to different standards than our modern standards.
 Sure, you could get a window from the store and try to make it fit, but you would end up needing to patch the areas that are too big for the window which is an added cost.
 Though custom windows can cost an extra $200 to $400, they are worth the reduced hassle.